strawberry-p/siege-cli/README.md

 For the first run, you will be asked to enter your Siege cookies.
 Read above for an explanation of that process.

+### Package

+- Create and navigate to the directory you want siege-cli to reside in.
+- Run `pipx install siege-cli` or `uvx install siege-cli`
+- Run `siege-cli` to get started

 ### Pyinstaller

 - Create and navigate to the directory you want siege-cli to reside in.